 Tips and tricks to make a soft garlic knots with homemade pizza dough:

-Soft dough equals soft garlic knots – We need a dough that is soft to touch but not sticky (You guys got to check out this amazing Homemade Doughnut Recipe)
+Soft dough equals soft garlic knots – We need a dough that is soft to touch but not sticky (You guys got to check out this Homemade Donut Recipe)

 Color, color, color – PALE GOLDEN and not any darker.
 Letting the garlic knot brown will form a crusty outside (delicious tho) but not the light texture we are aiming for.